commonpike/fairpost/README.md

 Similarly, you can copy one platform, rename it and edit it to your likings, give it a different `platformId` and enable that.

+For more detailed instructions look at [How to add a new platform](./docs/NewPlatform.md)

 Oh, and send me a PR if you create anything useful :-)